jet/equinox/README.md

   - staying out of your way as much as possible
   - providing an in-memory store that implements the same interface as the EventStore and CosmosDb stores do
 - There is a projection story, but it's not the last word - any 3 proper architects can come up with at least 3 wrong and 3 right ways of running those perfectly
-  - For EventStore, you use it's projections; they're great
+  - For EventStore, you use it's projections; they're great.
+There's a `Propulsion.EventStore` which serves the needs of `dotnet new eqxsync`, [but it's not intended for application level projections as yet](https://github.com/jet/propulsion/issues/8).
-  - for CosmosDb, you use the `Equinox.Projection.*` and `Equinox.Cosmos.Projection` libraries to work off the CosmosDb ChangeFeed using the Microsoft ChangeFeedProcessor library (and, optionally, project to/consume from Kafka) using the sample app templates
+  - for CosmosDb, you use the `Propulsion.Cosmos.*` libraries to work off the CosmosDb ChangeFeed using the Microsoft ChangeFeedProcessor library (and, optionally, project to/consume from Kafka) using the sample app templates (`dotnet new eqxprojector`).

 ### Should I use Equinox to learn event sourcing ?